Who is DirecTV?

 Should I contact or pay DirecTV Collections?

-The best way to go about handling this is to work with a professional credit repair service.
+The best way to handle this is to work with a professional credit repair service.
 They have deleted millions of negative items from companies like DirecTV for millions of clients nationwide.

 And they can help you too.